Maho91/QoniacTest/README.md

 - Develop Unit testing
 - Enable Swagger documentation

-###### Due to the simplicity of the task the below decision were taken:
+###### Due to the simplicity of the task, the below decisions were taken:
-- Not to Apply Object Orenited Modeling to modulurize the project
+- Not to apply Object Orenited Modeling to modulurize the project
-- Not to use CQRS as the task is simple and to avoid over engineering .
+- Not to use Clean Architecture or CQRS design pattern as the task is simple and to avoid over-engineering.
 - Not to use dependency injection for loosly coupling the services.